People v. LR

 Our Client was charged with a Felony Driving on a Revoked or a Suspended License.
 He was facing 2 - 5 years in prison because he had previously been convicted of Driving on a Revoked or a Suspended License on 9 prior occasions.
 The Police claim that they witnessed our Client driving a vehicle and fail to properly use his turning signal.
 After pulling him over, the police learned that Our Client's license was suspended for a prior DUI and that he had 9 previous convictions for driving on a suspended license.
 We were able to negotiate the minimum time of 2 years for our Client.
 Although this outcome may not seem like a success, it demonstrates that a person's background can have a strong negative effect on the outcome of the case.
 We really had no grounds to argue for probation for our Client when he had 9 prior convictions for the same thing, plus Felony Burglary and Felony Theft convictions.
 The minimum prison time really was the best deal our Client could get.
 The good news is that we successfully argued to have more than half of the time credited because of time our Client spent on Electronic Monitoring.
 Our Client will get out before the end of the year!

 People v.
-PW
+MS

 People v.
-RD
+WC

 Client was charged with Felony Possession of a Controlled Substance.
 The case was dismissed at the Preliminary Hearing Stages.